 5.4.6 Setting aside a transaction

-A court has the power to prevent a payer disposing of property, or to set aside a transaction in which a payer disposed of property.
+A court has the power to prevent a payer of an enforceable maintenance liability or carer liability from disposing of property, or to set aside a transaction in which a payer disposed of property.

 Order to set aside a transaction

 The CSRC Act gives the Registrar the power to apply to the court for an order to set aside or restrain a transaction if the court is satisfied that the transaction has been made to defeat or reduce the payer's ability: